Approximation and Convergence of Large Atomic Congestion Games: Introduction

-Games with random number of players were introduced by \citet{Mye:GEB1998,Mye:IJGT1998,Mye:JET2000,Mye:JET2002}, with the main goal of analyzing elections with a large number of voters.
-In his seminal paper, \citet{Mye:IJGT1998} showed that the case where the number of players has a Poisson distribution is of particular relevance, as it is the only case where an environmental equivalence holds, i.e., the belief of a player of any type about the type profile of the other active players coincides with the belief of an external game theorist. \citet{Mye:JET2000} dealt with large Poisson games in which the parameter of the Poisson distribution diverges.
+Games with a random number of players were introduced by \citet{Mye:GEB1998,Mye:IJGT1998,Mye:JET2000,Mye:JET2002}, with the main goal of analyzing elections with a large number of voters.
+In his seminal paper, \citet{Mye:IJGT1998} showed that the case where the number of players has a Poisson distribution is of particular relevance, being the only case where an environmental equivalence holds, i.e., the belief of a player of any type about the type profile of the other active players coincides with the belief of an external game theorist. \citet{Mye:JET2000} dealt with large Poisson games in which the parameter of the Poisson distribution diverges.
 His approach differs from ours in the sense that he starts with a Poisson distribution, axiomatically justified, and lets the expectation of this distribution go to infinity.
-In our case we start with a finite number of players and let their number diverge in such a way that in the limit we get a Poisson distribution, but not necessarily with a large parameter.
-The asymptotic approach we take to Poisson games is based on results from Poisson approximation theory.
-In probability, articles about this topic abound.
+In our case we start with a finite number of players and let their number diverge in such a way that in the limit we get a Poisson distribution, but not necessarily with a large parameter. {Our derivation of Poisson games as limits of finite Bernoulli games seems to be new.} The asymptotic approach we take to Poisson games is based on results from Poisson approximation theory.
+In probability, results about this topic abound.
 For an overview of this literature, we refer the reader to the books and surveys by \citet{BarHolJan:OUP1992,BarChe:SUP2005,Nov:PS2019}.